bobc/bobc_hardware/README.md

 RAMPS-FD v2.1 design is frozen and will be updated for bug fixes only.
 Development of a new RAMPS board will take place at https://github.com/bobc/RAMPS-NG

+RAMPS-FD is licensed with GPL v3.

+Thanks go to Cefiar for help with this project.

 History:

 #### V2.1  -  Fix problem with unconnected analog reference.